kordless/EvolveMCP/README.md

 EvolveMCP is a PowerShell utility and MCP server that helps you extend LLMs with custom tools.

-EvolveMCP uses [FastMCP](https://github.com/jlowin/fastmcp) under the hood.
+For now, EvolveMCP uses [FastMCP](https://github.com/jlowin/fastmcp) under the hood.
 You can read more about MCP [here](https://modelcontextprotocol.io/introduction).

 ## What can you do with EvolveMCP?